ds-102/fa21/grading.md

 ## We Want You to Succeed

 If you are feeling overwhelmed, visit our office hours and talk with us.
 We know college can be stressful and we want to help you succeed!

+## Campus Honor Code

+As a member of the Berkeley community, we expect you to follow the Berkeley Honor Code:

+“As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others.”